ENCCS/julia-intro/content/motivation.rst

 In many ways **Julia looks like an interpreted language**, and mostly behaves like one.
-But before each function is executed, the Julia engine Low-Level Virtual Machine (LLVM) will compile it "just in time" (JIT).
+But before each function is executed, Julia's LLVM compiler will compile it "just in time" (JIT).
 More on that later.
 Thus you get the flexibility of an interpreted language and the execution speed of the compiled language at the cost of waiting a bit